Generalized flux-weighted boundary walls in kinetic models: Acknowledgments

 \section{Acknowledgments}

+The authors wish to thank the anonymous reviewer for the valuable comments and suggestions that helped improve the clarity and quality of this work.
 L.B. wants to thank the Sorbonne Universit\'e in the framework of the Initiative Physique des Infinis for financial support.
 PF.D.C. acknowledges support from the MUR PRIN2022 project “Breakdown of ergodicity in classical and quantum many-body systems” (BECQuMB) Grant No. 20222BHC9Z.